manimirjavadi/mhw-challenge/README.md

 ## Note

-The project is using vite and the host running in dev mode will open network.
-To disable it, remove the `--host` in `package.json`:
+The project is using vite.
+Sometimes, using VPNs cause problems to view `localhost`.
+If there is a problem with that, consider adding `--host` in `package.json` run command:

 ```javascript
 {